 2. Light Sources

 You absolutely need a headlamp.
 Your phone’s light is not enough.

 Specifically, get a modern LED headlamp.
 Headlamps are preferable to flashlights because flashlights have to be held in your hand, which limits you.
 On uneven terrain, you want both hands free for balance or grip, or for your hiking poles.
 With a headlamp, your hands are always free.

 There are lots of good options online.
 People seem to like the Petzl Tikka headlamp which I use and like a lot.
-I also have a cheap headlamp from Amazon.
+I also have a cheap spare headlamp from Amazon.
 They’re so cheap now you can buy two: one for you to use, plus a spare for back-up, or in case a companion doesn’t have one.
 Always carry extra batteries.